| Crates.io | lynxfetch |

 git checkout -b feature-branch

 LynxFetch is licensed under the GPL-3.0-or-later License.
-See LICENSE for details.
+This means you are free to use, modify, and distribute the software under the terms of the license.
+See the LICENSE file for full details.